To obtain a certified copy of a Birth Certificate for a person born in the State of Texas please read the below information.

 Business transactions will not be accepted after 4:30 p.m.

 ***Completed mail in requests are mailed via regular U.S. Mail.
 The Clerk's office is not responsible for misdirected mail.***

 1. Application for a certified copy must be completed by a qualified applicant as defined below.
-The applicant must include a photocopy of his or her valid photo ID issued by a governmental entity, attached sworn statement(by mail only) and payment.
+The applicant must include a photocopy of his or her valid photo ID issued by a governmental entity, Affidavit of Personal Knowledge(by mail only) and payment.